xtdb/learn-xtdb-datalog-today/readme.md

 in the list.
 Select "Actions: Archive".
 (At present, you cannot completely delete a notebook.)
 9. Follow the `"Installation"` instructions above, with the following additional steps from the "Share" dialog:
    1. Select "Notebook Visibility: Public"
-   2. Select "Edit Slug" and change the slug to `learn-crux-datalog-today`
+   2. Select "Edit Slug" and change the slug to `learn-xtdb-datalog-today`
    3. Select "Publish Changes" to see the preview dialog.
 Click "Publish".
 10. Check to make sure the public URLs in the `"Quickstart"` work correctly.